zhao-123-byte/zhao-123-byte.githubbbb.io/index.md

 ### RESEARCH EXPERIENCE
+I'm going to work as an intern in **Cyber Physical Systems Group, Ming Hsieh Department of Electrical Engineering, University of Southern California**, advised by Prof. **Paul Bogdan** during this summer.
 #### Research on Garbage Classification Based on Deep Learning | RA&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mar.
 2019 - Mar.
 2020
 Advisor: Ming Zeng, Institute of Robotics and Automation Systems, Tianjin University
 - Collected and filtered images to construct a public garbage dataset including 10 subclasses and a total of 10,624 images